Maria Rudnitskaya: Biography

-Since 1949, Maria Rudnitskaya has participated in Art Exhibitions.
-She painted portraits, landscapes, still lifes, genre paintings, sketches done from nature.
-Maria Rudnitskaya tended to plein air painting.
+Since 1949, Maria Rudnitskaya participated in Art Exhibitions.
+She painted portraits, landscapes, still lives, genre paintings, and sketches done from nature.
+Maria Rudnitskaya tended to plein-air painting.
 She has successfully worked in the genre of children's portraits.
-Her portraits of the inherent characteristics of precision, delicacy of tonal coloring and transferring of the plein air.
-Upon his return to Leningrad she taught first in the Secondary Art School, later at the Department of General Painting of the Higher School of Industrial Art named after Vera Mukhina.
+Her portraits consist of inherent characteristics of precision, delicacy of tonal colouring, which matches her plein-air style.
+Upon his return to Leningrad, she taught first in the Secondary Art School, and later at the Department of General Painting of the Higher School of Industrial Art named after Vera Mukhina.
 Maria Rudnitskaya was a member of the Leningrad Union of Artists since 1949.

 Maria Leonidovna Rudnitskaya died on January 1, 1983, in Leningrad at the sixty-seventh year of life.
 Her paintings reside in museums and private collections in England, France, Italy, in the U.S., Russia, and others.